-Article output is counted in three ways:
+Article output is counted in two ways:

 - Article count (AC): where a count of one is assigned to an institution or country if one or more authors of the research article is from that institution or country, regardless of how many co-authors there are from outside that institution or country.